dhermanns/rpi-nightscout/README.md

 # Usage
 ## Install Hypriot OS on your Raspberry
-First of all, you need a Raspberry Pie 1 or 2.
-Install an operation system that supports the docker runtime.
+First of all, you need a Raspberry Pi 1 or 2.
+Install an operating system that supports the docker runtime.
 E.g. follow the instructions to install the nice hypriot os: http://blog.hypriot.com/getting-started-with-docker-on-your-arm-device/

 ## Install Docker-Compose
 Afterwards you should have a running Raspberry which is able to start Docker Container.
-What we need more is the docker-compose component.
-Using this tool we are able to fire up all that is need to start Nightscout with just two command lines.
+What we additionally need is the docker-compose component.
+Using this tool we are able to fire up all that is needed to start Nightscout plus Mongo with just two command lines.

 The steps needed to install docker-compose are documented here: http://blog.hypriot.com/post/docker-compose-nodejs-haproxy